peregrine27/PeregrineAtWork/README.md

 # PeregrineAtWork
-This file contains the java code for getting the frequency of each distinct word.
+FrequencyPara contains the java code for getting the frequency of each distinct word.
+DAM3 is a file containing basic code for Database Activity Monitoring in java